skullernet/pakserve/README.md

 Regular expression to check HTTP referer and return 403 if it doesn't match.
 Default is "" (allow any referer).

-### PakWhiteList
+### PakBlackList
-Array of regular expressions that describe quake paths that are searched in packfiles.
-Default is single entry "" (permit everything).
+Array of regular expressions that describe quake paths that are not searched in packfiles.
+Default is empty array (allow everything).

 ### DirWhiteList
 Array of regular expressions that describe quake paths that are searched in